Christopher-Borders/Cybersecurity-Portfolio/phishing-email-investigation/README.md

 - The email appears to originate from an untrusted source.

 These inconsistencies are common indicators of email spoofing and phishing activity.
+These authentication failures increase the likelihood that the email was spoofed or sent from an unauthorized source.

 #### Email Authentication Results